 - This recipe uses 1/3-inch thick boneless pork chops.
 Bone in pork chops will also work, but they’ll have to cook longer.
 Also, if the pork chops (boneless or not) are thicker than the suggested thickness, they will need to cook for a little longer than the recommended time.
 Use an Instant Read Meat Thermometer to check for doneness – pork is cooked through when the internal temperature registers at 145˚F.

 - For the egg mixture, you can combine the eggs with water or milk.

 - The yellow mustard isn’t an absolute must, but I love the flavor that it adds to the overall recipe.
 You can also use Dijon mustard.

 - Breadcrumbs or Panko Crumbs are both safe bets.
 Use whichever one you prefer.

-- Red Pepper Flakes: Leave these out, or use less, if you don’t like spicier foods.
+- Red Pepper Flakes: Leave these out, or use less if you don’t like spicy foods.

 - To fry the pork schnitzel, I used Vegetable Oil, but I have also used Peanut Oil, Canola Oil, and Corn Oil.
 Any oil with a high smoke point will work.

 Nutritional info is an estimate and provided as courtesy.
 Values may vary according to the ingredients and tools used.
 Please use your preferred nutritional calculator for more detailed info.